StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_linux.md

 The expected payload is a JSON object, where each key is one of the handles requested in the input payload.
 The value for each handle is a JSON object with two fields:

-* `value`: a string; the actual value that is used in the check configurations
+* `value`: a string; the actual value that's used in the check configurations
 * `error`: a string; the error message, if needed.
 If error is anything other than null, the integration configuration that uses this handle is considered erroneous and is dropped.

 ### Example

-The following is a dummy implementation of the secret reader that is prefixing every secret with `decrypted_`:
+The following is a dummy implementation of the secret reader that's prefixing every secret with `decrypted_`:

 {% code lineNumbers="true" %}
 ```golang